ITRS-Group/cordial/tools/gateway-reporter/README.md

     The `plugins` section allows control of which supported plugins are considered in-scope for reports.
 The two configuration items, `single-column` and `two-column` must be given as YAML lists.

-    ⚠️ Note that the names used must match those in the Gateway configuration for each plugin and must not be changed from the name given, which is case-sensitive.
+    💡️ The names used must match those in the Gateway configuration for each plugin and must not be changed from the name given, which is case-sensitive.

     All reports include the Managed Entity, the Type and the Sampler names as the first three columns.